muxi-ai/cli/docs/plan-config-logging.md

 ╭──────────────────────────────────────────────────────────────╮
 │ [⚙] Configure Logging                                   MUXI │
 │──────────────────────────────────────────────────────────────│
-│ ℹ Configure where logs and events are sent.
-Supports multiple│ │ destinations with different formats and filters.             │ ╰──────────────────────────────────────────────────────────────╯
+│ Configure where logs and events are sent.
+Supports multiple. │ │ destinations with different formats and filters.             │ ╰──────────────────────────────────────────────────────────────╯
 ```